Supporting people with dementia in different types of housing

 Innovations in dementia – In Control / Helen Sanderson Associates (2016)

 This publication explores good practice in housing support and includes three case studies of extra care housing for people living with dementia.
-It also looks at Shared Lives arrangements can be used to provide short break care or day provision (p.20).
+It also looks at how Shared Lives arrangements can be used to provide short break care.

-Shore Green extra care housing, in South Manchester.
+Shore Green extra care housing.
 Owned and managed by Irwell Valley Housing Association, Shore Green provides tailored care and support to residents with memory loss and dementia.
 Self-contained flats and bungalows, means that couples can remain together when one or both is diagnosed with dementia

 - Irwellvalley media release (May 2017)